 So what used to be a $50 visit to the doctor, by 2010 may have cost $118 coupled with another $100 or so for a blood lab.
 Then it’s a trip to the pharmacist for an $80 prescription.
 And this is for a simple illness.

 The scary part is what happens when you get really sick.
 The latest figures show that men have a 1 in 2 chance of developing Cancer during their lifetime.
 Women 1 in 3.
 The average annual cost of treatment for breast cancer is $128,556.
-Prostate cancer is $42,570.
+Prostrate cancer is $42,570.
 Colon cancer is $51,812.
-These are just first-year costs from the National Cancer Institute.
+These are just first year costs from the National Cancer Institute.
 Even more will experience a heart attack than cancer.
-The average first-year cost of treating a heart attack is $38,501.
+The average first year cost of treating a heart attack is $38,501.
 A simple broken leg is over $10,000.
 Xrays alone can approach $2000.

 It’s nice having insurance to cover your $118 doctor’s visit for a cold, but insurance is really designed for these big expense situations.

 The Other Side of the Need for Affordable Care